 During the Fall 2008 semester, students formed the first campus-wide student government.
 This group, envisioned in Antioch University New England’s (AUNE) Strategic Plan and 2006 Social Justice Audit, has two representatives from each of AUNE’s five academic departments.

-The Student Government chair sits on AUNE’s President’s Council, which meets monthly with AUNE’s President, David Caruso, and members of the President’s Cabinet.
+The Student Government chair sits on AUNE’s President’s Council, which meets monthly with AUNE’s President, Steve Jones, and members of the President’s Cabinet.

 We, the members of the student government of Antioch University New England, in our democratic capacity, provide students a voice in matters pertaining to student welfare, student activities, and student participation in AUNE planning.
 We are an elected representative body that seeks to preserve a student-centered environment through education and advocacy by challenging ourselves, the student body, and the university.

-Casey O’Keefe – Casey O’Keefe is a second-year doctoral student in the Clinical Psychology Program here at AUNE.
+Casey Cragin is a fourth year doctoral student in the Clinical Psychology Program at AUNE.
 She received her B.A. from the College of the Holy Cross in Worcester, MA in 2010, where she majored in Psychology with a concentration in Peace and Conflict Studies.
 Casey was born, raised, and is still living on the South Shore of Massachusetts.
-She is currently on practicum at The Brown Center for the Study of Children At-Risk in Providence, RI.
 In her off-time, Casey enjoys yoga, bowling, and those rare moments when she can read for her own enjoyment.